-Provide infrastructure aimed at supporting unstructured or emerging sport and recreation pursuits, including the provision of skate/scooter/BMX facilities outdoor basketball courts and outdoor exercise equipment.
+Provide infrastructure aimed at supporting unstructured or emerging sport and recreation pursuits, including the provision of skate/scooter/BMX facilities, outdoor basketball courts and outdoor exercise equipment.

-- 7.1 Provide opportunities for affordable exercise pursuits through the construction and renewal of outdoor exercise equipment, outdoor basketball and multipurpose courts. - 7.2 Repurpose under-utilised hard courts to better cater for a wider variety of sporting and active recreation pursuits. - 7.3 Provide opportunities at Cringila Hills Mountain Bike Park for external providers to deliver formal sporting, educational and recreational cycling services. - 7.4 Continue to collaborate with the community on the development and maintenance of parkland bike trails. - 7.5 Provide access to sportsgrounds and facilities to unstructured and/ or emerging sports, including but not limited to disc golf, ultimate frisbee and parkour. - 7.6 Progress the planning and development of the Wollongong City Centre, Northern Suburbs and Port Kembla skate facilities. - 7.7 Ensure that the planning of skating facilities incorporates best practice principles in determining priorities and sites. - 7.8 Explore suitable locations for the installation of skate features, modular pump tracks and mobile skate facilities. - 7.9 Plan for the provision of off-beach outdoor volleyball opportunities at key locations across the city.
+- 7.1 Provide opportunities for affordable exercise pursuits through the construction and renewal of outdoor exercise equipment and outdoor 'ninja warrior' style obstacle courses. - 7.2 Provide additional opportunities for affordable unstructured recreation through the construction of multipurpose hard courts, half-courts and rebound walls. - 7.3 Repurpose under-utilised hard courts to better cater for a wider variety of sporting and active recreation pursuits. - 7.4 Provide opportunities at Cringila Hills Mountain Bike Park for external providers to deliver formal sporting, educational and recreational cycling services. - 7.5 Continue to collaborate with the community on the development and maintenance of parkland bike trails. - 7.6 Provide access to sportsgrounds and facilities for unstructured and/or emerging sports, including but not limited to disc golf, ultimate frisbee and parkour. - 7.7 Progress the planning and development of the Wollongong City Centre, Northern Suburbs and Port Kembla skate facilities. - 7.8 Ensure that the planning of skating facilities incorporates best practice principles in determining priorities and sites. - 7.9 Explore suitable locations for the installation of skate features, modular pump tracks and mobile skate facilities. - 7.10 Plan for the provision of off-beach outdoor volleyball opportunities at key locations across the city.